Agriculture and Food Systems Major (B.A.)

 Major Requirements

-The SAFS B.A. program structure includes FOUR major components: foundation courses, courses in a student-designed emphasis area, program elective courses, and a capstone.
+The AGFS B.A. program structure includes FOUR major components: foundation courses, courses in a student-designed emphasis area, program elective courses, and a capstone.
 You must earn a minimum grade of C- in all courses required for the major.

 Foundation courses include 37 credits, which satisfy at least 5 of the University Discovery requirements.

 Student-Designed Emphasis courses include 20 credits that make up a cohesive emphasis or focus area.
 Courses may be selected from the List of Approved Program Electives, but do not need to be on that list.
-Each student will define their emphasis area in consultation with their advisor and submit it to the SAFS program committee for approval prior to the start of their 7th semester.
+Each student will define their emphasis area in consultation with their advisor and submit it to the AGFS program committee for approval prior to the start of their 7th semester.

-Program Elective courses include 16 credits, chosen from the List of Approved Program Elective courses.
+Elective courses include 16 credits, chosen from the List of Approved Program Elective courses.

 Code | Title | Credits |